Common Questions About Moving Out Of State

 You must provide 60 days advance notice to the other parent explaining when and where you intend to move and the reasons for said move.
 If your spouse/ex-spouse objects, he or she can file an objection with the court but must do so within 15 days of receiving your notice.

 It is wise to make no definite plans to move until you learn whether or not your spouse/ex-spouse will object.

 What If My Spouse/Ex-Spouse Objects?
 Can The Court Really Tell Me I Can’t Move?

 Yes.
 Or, more accurately, the court can prevent the children from moving which has the same effect.
 The law in Wisconsin is somewhat complicated but states that the court can either prevent the move or modify the custody and placement provisions if the court finds all of the following:

 - The modification is in the best interest of the child.

 - The move or removal will result in a substantial change of circumstances since the entry of the last order affecting legal custody or the last order substantially affecting physical placement.

 You Mean The Court Can Award Custody Or Placement To My Spouse/Ex-Spouse If I Move?

 Yes.
 It would depend on what type of relationship your spouse or ex-spouse has with your children and how much he/she sees the children but the court could transfer custody and/or placement to him or her if it feels it would be in the best interests of the children.

-In that case, your current placement schedule may not be workable due to the distance and either party may move the court to modify the placement schedule based on a substantial change in circumstances.
+In that case, your current placement schedule may not be workable due to the distance and either party may move the court to modify the placement schedule based upon the appropriate standard under the modification statute, Section 767.451.
 However, the court could still determine that it is not in the best interests of the children to move and/or change schools.
-Therefore, if the other parent's residency permits, the court could still award placement to the other parent so that the children could remain in their current school district.
+Therefore, if the other parent’s residency permits, the court could still award placement to the other parent so that the children could remain in their current school district.
 Again, it is best to wait to make definite plans until you can be sure the other parent agrees or the court will agree that the children may move and change schools.